muak/AiForms.SettingsView/README.md

 * KeepSelectedUntilBack
     * When moving next page, whether keep the cell selected until being back to the page.

-the others are the same as LabelText.
+The others are the same as LabelText.

 ## ButtonCell